 The Inequalities hub aims to catalog, study and analyze how legal and institutional change has been affecting the evolution of inequality in the world’s most unequal society.
 We are developing a historical database on how economic production and income has been distributed in Brazil from the 19th century to today.
 The wealth of novel data recently discovered (historical censuses, military rosters, tax reports, microdata on labor and household surveys) has no precedents in any research project on Latin America.

 The group is currently working on data collection and methodology testing.
-We started to draft a paper outlining the hub’s research programme and the Growth Concentration Framework and are preparing a conference to discuss initial findings and probe the comparative reach of our tool to other South American economies as well as to BRICS countries.
 In the coming years, we will create a platform to make our datasets (one of the longest time-series of inequality statistics for any country in the world) available to other scholars around the world.